dazzitcorp/oldto/README.md

 with the following keys and values:

     GOOGLE_MAPS_API_KEY=...
+    GOOGLE_MAPS_API_KEY_FOR_GEOCODING=
     MAPBOX_API_KEY=...

-and a `settings.py` file in the `pipeline` directory with the following keys and values:
+and a `.env` file in the `pipeline` directory with the following keys and values:

-    GOOGLE_MAPS_API_KEY="..."
+    GOOGLE_MAPS_API_KEY=...

+Why two files?
+Because you'll probably want to use different keys, in order to use different restrictions.
+(As you'll see below, that's the same reason you might want different development and production keys.)

+Here's my current understanding:

+* frontend
+  * GOOGLE_MAPS_API_KEY
+    * Can be restricted by HTTP referer
+    * Can be restricted to Maps JavaScript API
+      * `corrections.js`, a tool for internal use, also requires the Places API — but it isn't currently working
+  * GOOGLE_MAPS_API_KEY_FOR_GEOCODING
+    * Can't be restricted by HTTP referer?
+    * Can't be restricted by IP?
+    * Can be restricted to Geocoding API
+  * MAPBOX_API_KEY
+    * Can be restricted by HTTP referer
+* pipeline
+  * GOOGLE_MAPS_API_KEY
+    * Can be restricted by IP?
+    * Can be restricted to Geocoding API

-(Note that you might want to use different keys for frontend development/ frontend production/pipeline in order to better control their restrictions.)
+Different HTTP referers is why you'll probably want to use different development and production keys in the frontend.

+(The pipeline doesn't need separate development and production keys because it's really "development only.")

-Then perform some first-time initialization:
+Now you're ready to perform some first-time initialization:

     make init